mikulskibartosz/effortless-domain-driven-design/PITCHME.md

 @title[Road to hell]

-### The road to hell is paved with JavaScript and primitive types.
+### The road to hell is paved with primitive types.

 Note:
-JavaScript and primitive types.
-We could not do anything about JavaScript, because it was already too late.

 What was wrong with the primitive types?

----

-@title[GDPR - description]

-## General Data Protection Regulation

-@ul[squares]

-* The right of access
-* The right to data portability
-* The right to erasure
-* Deadline: 25 May 2018
-* Approved on: 14 April 2016

-@ulend

 ---